 Yes, a relatively small number of apps are changing the world in big ways, but most mobile apps have been a complete waste of time.
 And most churches are playing catchup when it comes to technology.
 We don’t have time to waste!

-Unfortunately, you have a lot of churches who just want an app so they can say they have an app.
+Unfortunately, you have a lot of churches who just want an app so they can say they have a church app.
 Because they think it’s hip or fun.
 They think it’s the future or it makes them feel high-tech.
 Because they think it’s going to solve their communication problems.
 Or it’s going to magically make the young folks start listening and showing up.
 These are bad reasons for an app.
 Not only is it not going to solve those problems, but you’re going to waste a lot of time and resources in the process.
 Why?
-Because the vast majority of apps ultimately fail.
+Because the vast majority of church apps ultimately fail.

 We have to be smarter about how we answer this question…which brings me to the second reason so many churches go wrong with mobile apps.